phac-nml/irida-galaxy-importer/README.md

 pip install -U pytest
 ```

-The mock library must be installed as well:
+The mock library, and pytest-mock must be installed as well:

 ```
-pip install mock
+pip install mock pytest-mock
 ```

 Then to run the tests, navigate to `$GALAXY_ROOT/tools/irida_import/` and  invoke: